Table of Contents

 Seborrhoeic otitis externa

-- Low potency glucocorticoids based cream are treatment of choice.
+- Low potency glucocorticoids based cream are the treatment of choice

-- Once under control, discontinue glucocorticoids and apply aluminium acetate containing solution
+- Once under control, discontinue glucocorticoids and apply aluminum acetate containing solution

-- Hot compresses with gentle debridement with cotton tipped applicator and baby shampoo once or twice daily
+- Hot compresses with gentle debridement with a cotton-tipped applicator and baby shampoo once or twice daily

-- Resistant cases may use topical antibiotic such as sodium sulphacetamide ophthalmic ointment
+- Resistant cases may use a topical antibiotic such as sodium sulfacetamide ophthalmic ointment

 - If Demodex folliculorum mites occur in large numbers, antiparasitic drugs like permethrin and benzoyl benzoate may be used.